NickG-Math/Mackey/Doc.md

 \section memo Memoizing ChangeBasis

-To form the Box product of Chains we need the change of basis matrices.
-These matrices only depend on the ranks of the given Chains, call them rank1 and rank2.
+To form the Box product of chains we need the change of basis matrices.
+These matrices only depend on the ranks of the given chains.
-The ranks that actually come up in our computations always look like [?,order,...,order,?] where order is the order of the group and ?\f$\le\f$ order.
-This means that we very effectively memoize this function for better performance.
+But the ranks that actually come up in our computations always look like [?,order,...,order,?] where order is the order of the group and ?\f$\le\f$ order.
+This means that we very effectively memoize this function for improved performance.

 \section bottle Bottlenecks

 * The biggest performance bottleneck is found in the multiplicative structure.
 That's when we apply some large change of basis matrices through Eigen's permutation matrix product.
-This is a memory bottleneck.
+This is mainly a memory bottleneck.
 * The second biggest bottleneck lies in the transfering very large differentials.
 To transfer we need to delete certain rows of the matrix, and this is done by copying the remaining rows into a new matrix.
-This is a memory bottleneck.
+This is another memory bottleneck.
-* A more minor bottleneck is the Smith normal form computation.
+* A third somewhat more minor bottleneck is the Smith normal form computation.
 The problem is that it involves going through our matrix both by rows and by columns, which is not ideal for cache locality.
 The SNF is both memory and core bound.